By Megan Schrantz, Ed.D., LPCC

 Vagal tone is the body’s ability to successfully respond to stress.
 One study, by a team in Boston University School of Medicine (Streeter et al, 2012), hypothesized that Yoga effected the autonomic nervous system to improve stress response in PTSD.
 Using ujjayi pranayama (form of resistance breathing popular in Hatha yoga) they found “increased relaxation response and increased heart rate variability” thus resilience to effects of stressors It is well understood that yoga has a calming action on the nervous system and is valuable as an adjunct treatment for those with trauma and stress related disorders.

-In yoga there are two major concepts that can have psychological benefit.
-Chitta is the inner processes and capacity of attention and focus inward; and samskaras- the storehouse of past actions, self-beliefs/messages.
-In yoga the use of asanas, pranayamaand meditative practice- one works towards awareness and letting go of these unhelpful attachments that are stuck in the mind and body.
-As we know in people who have survived trauma, emotional scars can be felt throughout the body and leave scars of psychological destruction.
-Yoga offers a loving message of positive, self-compassion and promotes a gentle, non-judgmental environment.
+In yoga the use of asanas, pranayama and meditative practice- one works towards awareness and letting go of these unhelpful attachments that are stuck in the mind and body.
+As we know in people who have survived trauma and emotional trauma can impact the body and leave scars of psychological destruction.
+Yoga offers a loving message of positivity, self-compassion and promotes a gentle, non-judgmental environment.
 Letting go of negative self-beliefs has many benefits psychologically.

 After a trauma, in my experience and in DSM V criteria, one’s self-perception of negativity as well as negative beliefs about the world can damage spirituality or connection to a power greater than oneself.
 In yoga the common ending to a practice is to bow in honor and say “Namaste”.
 Which translates into “the Divine light within me sees, honors and respects the Divine light within you”.
 For those with trauma, believing there is light within them that can shine again, can be the key to transformational healing.
 Yoga is not a religion, and it does not promote worship of any deity, instead “God” is expressed as truth, light, love and energy that is flowing through the universe.
-Religious and non-religious can benefit from the spiritual practice of Yoga.
+Religious and non-religious people can benefit from the spiritual practice of Yoga.

 Yoga has proven its place in the holistic approach to mental health treatment, and because the only requirement is to be able to breathe, it is accessible to anyone who can breathe.
-It has been said about yoga, by a great teacher… the breath is a wonder drug!
-I hope you consider utilizing a yoga practice for yourself or recommending it to someone who could benefit.
+It has been said about yoga, by a great teacher, “the breath is a wonder drug!”

 Jennifer L. Farley, PsyD